italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

 Token Endpoint (token request)
 --------------------------------

-The Token Endpoint returns an *Access Token*, an *ID Token* and a *Refresh Token*.
 The RP sends a request to the Token Endpoint:

  1. at the end of the authentication flow described at the previous section, sending the authorization code received by the OP (example, code=usDwMnEzJPpG5oaV8x3j) for getting an ID Token, an Access Token and possibly a Refresh Token (if a `long revocable session`_ has been started).

  2. in a `long revocable session`_, the RP calls the Token Endpoint sending a Refresh Token in its possession, for obtaining a new Access Token.

+The Token Endpoint returns an *Access Token*, an *ID Token* and optionally a *Refresh Token*.

 .. seealso::